 SOS credits individuals for achieving and maintaining their own abstinence.
-Secular Organizations for Sobriety does not compete with any other recovery program.
+It does not compete with any other recovery program.
 Recovery itself is what’s important.

 James Christopher began SOS in 1985.
 He’s an alcoholic who’s been sober since the 1970s.
-Mr. Christopher shares his techniques in several books.
+Christopher shares his techniques in several books.

-Moreover, sobriety has to be priority number one each and every day.
+And sobriety has to be priority number one each and every day.
 This is possible only by personal choice.

 Self-reliance and self-respect should replace dependence on religion or a Higher Power.
-Mr. Christopher provides the guidelines in this practical book.
+Christopher provides the guidelines in this practical book.

 But make no mistake.
 His is an abstinence-only system.
 He is highly critical of programs that promote “controlled drinking” for alcoholics.
 It’s his strong view that addiction is not simply a behavioral problem.
 He argues that it has a genetic and physiological basis.

 Click to learn more about Unhooked: Staying Sober and Drug-Free.